 Average homeowners insurance cost in Florida

-The average cost of Florida home insurance policy is $1,918.
+The average cost of homeowners insurance in Florida is $3,575.
 There are several factors that can affect your premium.
 For example, expect to pay significantly more if you live in a hurricane zone.
 Hurricane Michael, which hit Florida in 2018, causes $8 billion in insured losses alone.

 Home insurance Florida coverage options

 There are several types of homeowners insurance available in Florida.
 The first is insurance that covers your home’s structure.
-Check your policy for a list of events covered; if you live in Florida, a basic homeowners insurance policy might not cover structural damage from hurricanes, floods or earthquakes.
+Check your policy for a list of covered events; a basic Florida home insurance policy might not cover structural damage from hurricanes, floods or earthquakes.